MyHubAlex/feathers-guide/offline/filtering.md

 which may or may not be significant.

-Assume we are replicating only records for the accounting department, and consider these events:
+Assume we are replicating only records for the accounting department, and consider this:
 - The remote service has a particular record belonging to the accounting department.
 - Our client's local service has replicated that record.
 - Someone (not us!) mutates that record, moving it to the receiving department.
 - The client has to be informed of this mutation so it can remove that record from the local service as it no longer belongs to accounting.
-- Feathers service event filters only provide the latest contents of a record, so we wouldn't have enough information to know the event has to be sent.
+- Feathers service event filters only provide the latest contents of a record, so we would not have enough information to know the event has to be sent.
+We would not know the record used to be from accounting, and no longer is.

 That's why, in the general case, the server component of offline-first must read the before value of the record before mutating it.